eberle1080/portguard/README.md

 sadly lives behind a NAT).
 I log in to the website with my LDAP credentials, open a few ports for myself, and now I'm cooking with fire (or whatever the kids are cooking with these days).

+You're probably asking yourself, "and just what is wrong with ssh tunnels?"
+Good question, friend.
+One word: iPhone.
+Also sometimes ssh tunnels just aren't practical.

 ## Setup